Fish-Git/cmpsctst/README.txt

   If you specify the -a option without also specifying which algorithm to use then the default alternate algorithm 1 will always be chosen.

+  The -a option also allows you to perform an algorithm comparison test where the results of one algorithm (the one being tested) is compared against the results of the other (the base algorithm) using the format a:b where 'a' identifies the test algorithm and 'b' the base algorithm.
+  As each buffer is compressed or expanded the results are compared with the base algorithm's results using the same register and buffer values.
+  The test run immediately fails as soon as any difference is detected.
+  If the -v option is also specified the detected differences as well as all information needed to reproduce the failure are also displayed.

   The '-r' (Repeat) option repeats each compression or expansion call the number of times specified.
 The input/output files are still read